data-burst/data-engineering-roadmap/README.md

 ## Roadmap Guide

 For a detailed guide on how to navigate and utilize the Data Engineering Roadmap, please refer to our [Roadmap Guide](ROADMAP_GUIDE.md).

+## DataBurst Wiki

+The [DataBurst Wiki](https://wiki.databurst.tech/) is a key resource designed to complement the **Data Engineering Roadmap**.
+It provides a brief overview of each topic covered in the roadmap and introduces free resources to help you dive deeper into each subject.

+The **DataBurst Wiki** serves as a high-level introduction to various key areas in data engineering, and for each topic, we also provide a curated list of **free resources** to help you dive deeper.
+These resources may include:

+- Relevant articles and books
+- Tutorial links
+- Online courses and documentation

+This wiki is continuously updated and improved, and we encourage community contributions to ensure it stays relevant and useful for learners at all levels.

+To contribute or explore the wiki further, visit the [GitHub Wiki Repository](https://github.com/data-burst/data-engineering-wiki).

+We hope you find it helpful in your data engineering journey!

 ## DataBurst Team (Alphabetical Order)